First Turning Tools: What to Buy, What to Skip, and Why

 Spindle gouge.
 A shallower, more open flute than a bowl gouge.
 Used for detail work on spindles: beads, coves, V-cuts, the kind of fine surface shaping that makes turned legs look finished rather than just round.
 The swept-back “fingernail” profile lets you swing the tool through curves without the heel of the bevel dragging.
 A 3/8-inch spindle gouge handles most hobby spindle work.

 Skew chisel.
 A flat-beveled tool for smooth, controlled surface cuts on spindles.
 When it works, it leaves a surface that barely needs sanding.
-When it catches, it digs hard.
+When it catches, it digs hard, and it’s moving fast enough to throw a piece clean off the lathe.
 The skew requires precise control of bevel angle and presentation.
 It’s the most rewarding tool to master and the most punishing to learn.
-Hold off until your tool control is confident.
+Most turners hold off until they’ve got 20 to 30 bowls behind them and their tool control is confident.

 Parting tool.
 A thin, narrow blade for parting a finished spindle off the lathe, sizing tenons for chuck mounting, and making accurate diameter cuts anywhere on the work.
 Underrated by beginners and used constantly by experienced turners.
 A 1/8-inch parting tool with a diamond cross-section is a good starting point.